kyeji1107/OptOrch/02_examples/file_description.md

 - If AMPL reports a license error, check whether the AMPL license has been activated.
 - If the solver reports a license error, check the solver license separately.
 - If file-loading errors occur, make sure that all files remain in the same folder as `OptOrch.run`.
-- This example is intended as a small standalone demonstration.
-The manuscript reproduction analyses are provided separately in `03_manuscript_reproduction/`.